 Dutch ovens are still used all across the world.
 They tend to be most popular among campers and home cooks.

 While they’re often used for baking bread, dutch ovens can be used to boil, fry, or bake almost anything.

 What Are Dutch Ovens Made Of?

-Others are made of solid glass or thick aluminum.
-Copper and stainless steel are also popular materials used to create dutch ovens.
+Others are made of solid glass copper and stainless steel are also popular materials used to create Dutch ovens.

 While cast iron is one of the heaviest materials, it is also one of the most durable.
 Cast iron also heats evenly and stays hot for quite a long time.